-- 1. Complete the Request for Inclusion of Master's Practicum Hours form - 2.
+- 1. Complete the Request for Master's Practicum Hours form in SharePoint, Program Documents, Practicum-Related - 2.
 Attachments required: - a.
 Syllabus or program description for each practicum course/experience. - Approved hours signed by the practicum supervisor or program representative.
 This should include detailed description of the hours similar to Time2Track requirements - c.
 Signed performance evaluation for each practicum course/experience. - 3.
-Submit this form and the attachments to your Advisor/Practicum Coordinator. - 4.
+Submit this form and the attachments to your Advisor and the Practicum Coordinator. - 4.
 Once approved, your master's clinical hours should be entered in Time2Track under the Practicum labelled Master's Clinical Hours with the Supervisor as the Practicum Training Coordinator (PTC). - a.
 These hours should be submitted for approval by the PTC. - 5.
 A signed copy of the Request for Inclusion of Master's Practicum Hours will be uploaded into your Student Portal.